BunniMK/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?
+    - Accessibility on the web is making the internet accessible to as many people as possible regardless of screen size, vision/hearing/ other impairments, or any other overcome-able obstacle.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+    - Write in Semantic HTML with meaningful class and id names so that screen readers and other programers can follow along.
+    - Accompany color changes with symbols for those with color blindness.
+    - Add breakpoints for different screen sizes.
 3. How would you explain the concept of a variable to someone new to programming?
+    - A variable is a word, phrase, or other text used to store data.
 4. What is the purpose of using functions in code?
+    - It allows the processing of data that would otherwise take a lot of code or the same lines of code over and over.
+It helps keep our code dry.
 5. How do you access a key inside of an object inside of an array?
+    - array[object]['key'] or array[object].key if their are no spaces or dashes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.